OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 title: Configure your Outlook add-in for event-based activation
-description: Learn how to configure your Outlook add-in for event-based activation. ms.topic: article ms.date: 06/17/2022 ms.localizationpriority: medium
+description: Learn how to configure your Outlook add-in for event-based activation. ms.topic: article ms.date: 07/11/2022 ms.localizationpriority: medium
 ---

 # Configure your Outlook add-in for event-based activation

 Without the event-based activation feature, a user has to explicitly launch an add-in to complete their tasks.
 This feature enables your add-in to run tasks based on certain events, particularly for operations that apply to every item.
-You can also integrate with the task pane and UI-less functionality.
+You can also integrate with the task pane and function commands.

 By the end of this walkthrough, you'll have an add-in that runs whenever a new item is created and sets the subject.